Gelfand-Tsetlin modules in the Coulomb context: The case of orthogonal Gelfand-Tsetlin algebras

 \subsection{The integral case}

-Let $\mathscr{S}_\Z$ be the $\gls{What}$-orbit where $\la_{i,r}\in \Z$ for all $(i,r)\in \gls{Omega}$, and we fix integral values $\la_{n,1}\leq \dots\leq \la_{n,v_n}$.
+Let $\mathscr{S}_\Z$ be the $\What$-orbit where $\la_{i,r}\in \Z$ for all $(i,r)\in \Omega$, and we fix integral values $\la_{n,1}\leq \dots\leq \la_{n,v_n}$.
 All integral orbits differ from this one by a uniform shift, and all these orbits are equivalent via the functor of tensor product with a one-dimensional representation where $\mathfrak{gl}_n$ acts by a multiple of the trace.

 In this case, we are effectively rephrasing \cite[Th.
-5.2]{KTWWYO} in slightly different language, and the notation of this paper.
+5.2]{KTWWYO} in a slightly different language and in the notation of this paper.
 Identify $I=\{1,\dots, n-1\}$ with the Dynkin diagram of $\mathfrak{sl}_n$ as usual.
-Let $\gls{Tv}$ be the block of the KLRW algebra as discussed in \cite[\S 3.1]{KTWWYO}, attached to the sequence $(\omega_{n-1},\cdots, \omega_{n-1})$ with this fundamental weight appearing $v_n$ times and where $v_i$ black strands have label $i$ for all $i\in I$.
+Let $\tilde{T}_{\Bv}$ be the block of the KLRW algebra as discussed in \cite[\S 3.1]{KTWWYO}, attached to the sequence $(\omega_{n-1},\cdots, \omega_{n-1})$ with this fundamental weight appearing $v_n$ times and where $v_i$ black strands have the label $i$ for all $i\in I$.
 Note that this algebra contains a central copy of the algebra given by the polynomials in the dots which are symmetric under permutation of all strands.

 Fix a very small real number $0<\epsilon\ll 1$.
 Given a weight $\la$, we define a map Note that under this map, the partial order $\prec$ is compatible with the usual order on $\R$; this map thus gives a canonical way to refine $\prec$ and the order on $\Omega$ induced by the usual partial order on $\la_{i,s}$ to a total order on $\Omega$.
-The $\epsilon$ term is very important for assuring the compatibility with $\prec$, whereas the $\epsilon^2$ term is essentially arbitrary, and is only there to avoid issues when two strands go to the same place. \begin{Definition} Let $\gls{wla}$ be the word in $[1,n]$ given by ordering the elements of $\gls{Omega}$ according to the function $\gls{x}$, and then projecting to the first index. \end{Definition}
+The $\epsilon$ term is very important for assuring the compatibility with $\prec$, whereas the $\epsilon^2$ term is essentially arbitrary and is only there to avoid issues when two strands go to the same place.

+Let $w(x)$ be the word in $[1,n]$ given by ordering the elements of $\Omega$ according to the function $x$, and then projecting to the first index.